morganoleary/Fine-Furnishings/README.md

 <summary>Wireframes - Justinmind</summary>

 - The wireframes for this project were created on the Justinmind local development environment for MacOS.
 Due to the time constraints for completing this project, I did not have the time to implement all device sizes for each page's wireframes.
-The mockups for these pages were used as a guide for the project as I continued to style more and adjust the project during project creation and coding.
+The mockups for these pages were used as a guide for the project as I continued to style more and adjust the pages during project creation and coding.

 ![Home Page Mobile](static/readme_images/wf-home-page-mobile.png)
 ![Home Page Tablet](static/readme_images/wf-home-page-tablet.png)